 The first three elements are influenced by the external social system and they in turn influence it.
-Organizational behaviour is described within the ambit of the resulting mix.
+Organisational behaviour is described within the ambit of the resulting mix.

-- (a) The People: They represent the internal social system of the organization.
-They are the individuals and groups which make up the organization.
-They have feeling and ego groups are dynamic.
-They form, change and disband. - (b) Structure: This shows the role relationship, power and duties.
-Work components or activity grouping are well represented. - (c) Technology: This provides the physical and economic conditions with which people to work.
-More effectively and also restrict pure in various ways. - (d) Social System: It provides the external environment within which an organization exists as part of a larger social system.
-Each exerting its own influence and being influenced by others resulting in a complex system.
+- (a) The People: they represent the internal social system of the organisation.
+They are the individuals and groups which make up the organisation.
+They have feeling and ego.
+The groups are dynamic.
+They form, change and disband. - Structure: this shows the role relationship, power and duties.
+Work components or/and activity grouping are well represented. - Technology: this provides the physical and economic conditions with which people work more effectively. - (d) Social System: it provides the external environment within which an organisation exists as part of a larger social system, each exerting its own influence and also being influenced by others, resulting in a complex system.

-The external influence on the organizations affects:
+The external influence on the organisations affects:

-- The attitudes of the people
+- the attitudes of the people,

-- The working conditions
+- the working conditions,

-- Competition for resource and power.
+- competition for resource and power.